 Justice for Jordynn, community and family mourn infant

-COLOMA, MI. -- Justice for Jordynn.
+COLOMA, Mich. -- Justice for Jordynn.
 It's a phrase circulating online after the an infant's death in Coloma prompted an investigation.

 "We were watching TV, drinking coffee.
 It was probably 9:30-ish or something.
 I heard banging on the door and the neighborhood gal was here.
 She was hysterical, screaming that my baby's not breathing," says James Matson.